AllenFang/vue2-component-boilerplate/README.md

 * Only compitable for ```vue2.0```

-I saw some vue components on github which use boilderplate but there are a lots of configurations and files is unuseless, so hope this minimal boilerplate can help you to have a clean and simple enviorment for developing your component.
+I saw some vue components on github which use boilderplate but there are a lots of configurations and files is useless, so hope this minimal boilerplate can help you to have a clean and simple enviorment for developing your component.

 ## Getting Started
 For using this boilerplate, you need to scaffold your repo by [vue-cli](https://github.com/vuejs/vue-cli)